-Formal Warning - a notice in writing to the individual that the individual is violating or has violated organizational regulations and that any future violation(s) may result in more serious sanctions.
-Formal warnings have no time limit associated with them and will be kept in the individual's file.

-Probation - a written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe sanctions if the individual is found to be violating any organizational regulation(s) during the probationary period.

-Suspension - Separation of the individual from the organization, College, and/or housing complex for a defined period of time, after which the individual is eligible to return.
-Conditions for readmission may be specified.

-Expulsion - Permanent surrender of all rights and privileges of membership in The Young Americans' community and exclusion from the campus, from any organizational property, and from all organizational functions.

-Supplemental Sanctions - any of the following may be imposed in connection with the above:

-Work assignments Service to the organization or community Fines, restitution for loss, damage, or injury Educational sanctions (e.g., written response to posed questions)

-Academic sanctions (e.g., revocation of degrees, withholding transcripts, removal from classroom/courses)
+- a) Formal Warning a notice in writing to the individual that the individual is violating or has violated organizational regulations and that any future violation(s) may result in more serious sanctions.
+Formal warnings have no time limit associated with them and will be kept in the individual's file. - b) Probation a written reprimand for violation of specified regulations.
+Probation is for a designated period of time and includes the probability of more severe sanctions if the individual is found to be violating any organizational regulation(s) during the probationary period. - c) Suspension Separation of the individual from the organization, College, and/or housing complex for a defined period of time, after which the individual is eligible to return.
+Conditions for readmission may be specified. - d) Expulsion Permanent surrender of all rights and privileges of membership in The Young Americans' community and exclusion from the campus, from any organizational property, and from all organizational functions. - e) Supplemental Sanctions any of the following may be imposed in connection with the above: - i.
+Work assignments - ii.
+Service to the organization or community - iii.
+Fines, restitution for loss, damage, or injury - iv.
+Educational sanctions (e.g., written response to posed questions) - v.
+Academic sanctions (e.g., revocation of degrees, withholding transcripts, removal from classroom/courses) - vi.
+No-trespassing order - vii.
+Loss of visitation rights to organizational provided housing - viii.
+Parents/guardians may be notified when individuals, who are under the age of 21, are found responsible for any drug- and/or alcohol-related violations

-No-trespassing order

-Loss of visitation rights to organizational provided housing Parents/guardians may be notified when individuals, who are under the age of 21, are found responsible for any drug- and/or alcohol-related violations